 Some foods and supplements may make shedding those pesky extra pounds a bit easier.
 For example, Garcinia cambogia is a fruit and a supplement that may help block body fat production and help you reach your target weight goal.
 More human studies are needed to confirm its efficacy and safety, however.
 A different species of the plant, Garcinia mangostana, has recently been studied for its potential anti-cancer benefits.
 Consult with your doctor before using Garcinia supplements for weight loss or to treat a medical condition.

-Garcinia cambogia is a small, sour tropical fruit used traditionally as a condiment and to prevent formation and increase release of intestinal gas.
-The dried fruit rind called Malabar tamarind has been used traditionally to treat rheumatism and gastrointestinal complaints.
+Garcinia cambogia is a small, sour tropical fruit used traditionally as a condiment and to prevent formation and increased release of intestinal gas.
+The dried fruit rind, called Malabar tamarind, has been used traditionally to treat rheumatism and gastrointestinal complaints.
 The fruit rind extract is rich in a compound called hydroxycitric acid.
-This compound may inhibit fat production, especially fat produced from excess dietary calories as carbohydrates.
+This compound may inhibit fat production, especially fat produced from excess dietary calories from carbohydrates.
 Garcinia cambogia may also help curb your appetite, but this effect was not found in a clinical study of overweight women receiving the supplement, according to “Physiology and Behavior.”

 Human Weight-Loss Studies